lannannanna/mobile-web-verification/README.md

 ## Preconditions

-- You have a mobile web application that allow users to sign up /sign in / verify using mobile number to use your services
+- You have a mobile web application that allows users to sign up /sign in / verify using mobile number to use your services
 - You have identified the benefits that Truecaller can provide you, by allowing your users one click sign up / verification / checkout using their already verified Truecaller profile
 - You have set up a callback endpoint on your server, that we will use to post the access token, once the user has approved your app to use their Truecaller verified profile
 - This documentation to efficiently pass through all the steps of the process.